romegasoftware/Multitenancy/README.md

 This package is meant to be a quick and easy way to add multitenancy to your Laravel application.
 It simply creates models and relationships for Tenants and models.
 The package identifies the incoming traffic by subdomain, and finds a corresponding tenant in the Tenant table.
 If none are found or the user is not associated with a particular subdomain, the user is met with a 403 error.

 The `admin` subdomain is reserved for the package.
-It is used to automatically remove all scopes from users with a `can access admin` permission.
+It is used to automatically remove all scopes from users with a `access admin` permission.

 To scope a resource to the currently accessed subdomain, you simply need to add a [single trait](#tenant-assignment-for-other-models) to the model and add a [foreign key relationship](#console-commands) to the model's table.
 The package middleware will automatically apply the scopes for the relevant models.